tbzeff/my-chatroom-app/README.md

 - Real-time messaging via WebSockets
 - Persistent username using `localStorage`
 - Typing indicators
+- GIF search and sharing powered by Giphy
 - Responsive and styled with Tailwind CSS
 - Built with performance and modularity in mind